rtdany10/erpnext_print_format/README.md

 	<p>Finish</p>			>		<p>Finish</p>
 ```

-First off, we recreate the the whole template in html with the help of bootstrap.
+Now, we recreate the the whole template in html with the help of bootstrap.
-Here is a basic example:
+Here is a basic example of HTML code with bootstrap:
 ```
 <div class="container-fluid">
 	<div class="row d-flex align-items-end justify-content-between" style="padding-top: 10px; font-size: 13px">